 Hemp (Cannabis sativa L.) is just one form of cannabis with a complex chemical structure, containing over 100 active cannabinoid compounds.

-Quality CBD products are typically classified as either full-spectrum or isolates.
-The two are different in that cannabis-derived isolates contain the CBD cannabinoid only, and full-spectrum products contain other cannabinoids (e.g., CBG and CBN) as well as terpenes and other active compounds.
-Either one of these forms of cannabis-derived products can now be sold legally in the United States as long as they contain less than a 0.3 percent (dry weight) tetrahydrocannabinol (THC) concentration.
+Quality CBD products are typically classified as either full-spectrum, broad spectrum, or isolates.
+The three are different in that cannabis-derived isolates contain the CBD cannabinoid only, while full-spectrum and broad spectrum products contain other cannabinoids (e.g., CBG and CBN) as well as terpenes and other active compounds.
+Full spectrum also contains the negligible trace amounts of THC.
+These forms of cannabis-derived products can now be sold legally in the United States as long as they contain less than a 0.3 percent (dry weight) tetrahydrocannabinol (THC) concentration.

 Tetrahydrocannabinol (THC) is the intoxicating compound in cannabis.
 This substance binds to the CB1 receptors in the brain’s reward system and is a chief factor in the ability of cannabis to produce feelings of euphoria.
 While some researchers believe that the combination of THC and CBD work together to provide health benefits, others are concerned about their exposure to THC, particularly if they are taking the product internally.

-While CBDMEDIC products are topical medications that do not enter the bloodstream, the products still contain CBD isolates only, with no other cannabis compounds and ZERO THC.
-This means that you are getting a pure CBD product that will not make you “high,” is non-addictive, and will not cause you to fail a THC drug test.
+While CBDMEDIC products are topical medications that do not enter the bloodstream, the products still contain CBD broad spectrum only and ZERO THC.
+This means that you are getting a safe and legal CBD product that will not make you “high,” is non-addictive, and will not cause you to fail a THC drug test.